 The actor whose portrayal of a hapless castaway cemented 'Gilligan's Island' as an enduring piece of American television folklore.

-Bob Denver's path to becoming a television fixture began with a role as the beatnik Maynard G. Krebs on 'The Many Loves of Dobie Gillis,' where his trademark 'You rang?' and fear of work created a beloved comic character.
-But it was his casting as the bumbling first mate Gilligan that made him a household name.
-For three seasons, his well-meaning but catastrophic mistakes kept seven castaways perpetually stranded, turning a simple sitcom into a cultural touchstone.
-Despite the show's short original run, its explosion in syndication made Denver's face and his signature red shirt recognizable to generations.
-He spent much of his later career embracing the role at fan events, understanding that Gilligan had become an archetype of innocent, chaotic comedy.
+Bob Denver played the beatnik Maynard G. Krebs on 'The Many Loves of Dobie Gillis,' delivering the signature 'You rang?' and a comic fear of work.
+He then took the role of Gilligan, the bumbling first mate on a three-season sitcom.
+His well-meaning but catastrophic mistakes kept seven castaways stranded indefinitely.
+Though the show ran only three seasons, its syndication success made Denver's face and red shirt recognizable to generations.
+He spent his later career embracing the character at fan events, understanding Gilligan had become an archetype of innocent, chaotic comedy.
+Denver died in 2005 at age 70.

 1928–1945